The 15 Best Software Development Companies in Romania

 Legal, IP, and Data Privacy

-Romania's 2007 EU membership is the cornerstone of its legal reliability for outsourcing.
-Romania operates under EU law, providing companies with the same legal protections they'd expect from any EU-based software development company, including access to the European Court of Justice system for dispute resolution.
+Romania's 2007 EU membership is the most practically important feature of its legal environment for outsourcing.
+Contracts with Romanian vendors sit under EU law, so US buyers get the same legal frameworks they'd expect from any EU-based vendor, including access to the European Court of Justice for dispute resolution.

 On the data privacy front, Romania complies with GDPR through its national authority, ANSPDCP (Autoritatea Nationala de Supraveghere a Prelucrarii Datelor cu Caracter Personal).
 That compliance isn't theoretical: Romania ranks among the top 3 EU countries by number of GDPR fines issued (behind Spain and Italy, with 42 fines in 2025 alone per Surfshark), demonstrating active enforcement.
 For US companies in regulated industries, GDPR compliance provides enforceable data protection guarantees that non-EU jurisdictions can't match.